 Enjambment!
 Yes, I know.

 But there's more.
 Extrapolating now...
 The Thinking-About-Gladys-Machine is a fascinating collection of early stories by the Uruguayan writer Mario Levrero, in a new translation by Annie McDermott and Kit Schluter, published by & Other Stories (www.andotherstories.org) and offered by Asymptote Journal through their translation book club (www.asymptotejournal.com).
 'The Abandoned House', one of the stories collected here, comprises brief sections, each detailing the experience of a 'select few people who fall under its [the abandoned house] influence'.
-In the final section, titled 'Ants', the narrator conjures a solitary ant occupied with building a mysterious structure out of "little sticks and other small objects'.
+In the final section, 'Ants', the narrator conjures a solitary ant occupied with building a mysterious structure out of "little sticks and other small objects'.
 Archie the engineer in their group believes 'it's a giant engineering project' that will 'help him to revolutionize bridge-building techniques'.
 But the narrator thinks otherwise:

 She uses them all to build something that isn't a nest; we don't know what it is, and for the ant it seems to serve no practical purpose.
 She walks about on it, enraptured, then forgets the whole thing, and returns, for a while, to her contemplative state.